NithyaSaiPeta/Advanced-Portfolio-Optimization/README.md

 # Advanced-Portfolio-Optimization
-Portfolio optimization using stock price prediction and Markovitz Portfolio Theory
+Portfolio optimization using Markovitz Portfolio Theory and Stock price prediction with LSTM neural networks